tmax818/flat/README.md

 - As I was typing testData.js, I thought about having a summary for each section or module...

 - So, my forks are out of date...Surprise!
+- So...I am rethinking my approach.

+- I want to have a collection of terms of sorts...